baptisteArno/typebot.io/apps/docs/openapi/introduction.md

 ## Chat

 :::caution
 You should not use it in production.
-This API is experimental at the moment and will be heavily modified with time.
+This API is experimental at the moment and will be changed without notice.
 :::

 The Chat API allows you to execute (chat) with a typebot.